cBournhonesque/lightyear/book/src/tutorial/advanced_systems.md

 ```

-If interpolation is enabled for an entity, the client will spawn a local copy of the entity along with a marker component called `Interpolated`.
+If interpolation is enabled for an entity, the interpolated components will be replicated as `Confirmed<T>` on the `Interpolated` entity.
-The entity that is directly replicated from the server will have a marker component called `Confirmed` (because it is only updated when we receive a new server update packet).
+The `T` value will interpolated between the last two `Confirmed<T>` states received from the server.

 The `Interpolated` entity lives on a different timeline than the `Confirmed` entity: it lives a few ticks in the past.
 We want it to live slightly in the past so that we always have at least 2 confirmed states to interpolate between.

-And that's it!
-The `InterpolationMode::Full` mode is required on a component to run interpolation.

 Now if you run a server and two clients, each player should see the other's player slightly in the past, but with movements that are interpolated smoothly between server updates.